jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 ### Creating an RSA Key for Logging Into AKS Nodes

-As above, we use `ssh-keygen` to generate another RSA keypair.
-This key will be used by the Terraform scripts to setup the log-in credentials on the nodes in the AKS cluster.
+As previously, we use `ssh-keygen` to generate another RSA keypair.
+The Terraform scripts use this key to setup log-in credentials on the nodes in the AKS cluster.
 We will use this key when setting up the Terraform deployment `variabled`.

 To generate the key, run `ssh-keygen -b 4096 -t rsa -f ~/.ssh/azure-simple-node-key`: